James Innes Randolph

 James Innes Randolph, Jr. (October 25, 1837 - April 29, 1887) was a Confederate army officer, lawyer, and poet.

 Early life and education

-Randolph was born in Winchester, Virginia and attended Hobart College in Geneva, New York and was a graduate of the State and National Law School in Poughkeepsie, New York.
+Randolph was born in Winchester, Virginia on October 25, 1837.
+He attended Hobart College in Geneva, New York and was a graduate of the State and National Law School in Poughkeepsie, New York.

 Career

 American Civil War

 Randolph served in the Confederate army as a topographical engineer in the American Civil War, reaching the rank of major.

 Writings

 After the war, he moved to Baltimore, Maryland to practice law.
 After giving up the practice, he wrote editorials for the Baltimore American in addition to poems.
 He continued writing and living in Baltimore until his death in April 1887.

-His best known poem is "I'm A Good Ol' Rebel", in where he berates the U.S. and disparages its national symbols while praising the Confederacy, lamenting its defeat at the hands of the U.S.
+His best known poem is "I'm a Good Ol' Rebel", in where he berates the U.S. and disparages its national symbols while praising the Confederacy, lamenting its defeat at the hands of the U.S.